imkiran13/all-setups/cm4gq37dh000a09jm4nwx81nb.md

 ---

-## Step 4: Configure Your Workspace
+## Step 4: Install the AWS CLI

-1. Create a working directory for your Terraform projects, e.g., `C:\TerraformProjects`.

-2. Initialize a Git repository in the directory:
+1. #### For Windows:

+    1. Download the AWS CLI installer from [AWS CLI Downloads](https://aws.amazon.com/cli/).

+    2. Run the installer and follow the instructions.

+2. **Verify Installation**

+    Run the following command to verify the AWS CLI installation:

-    ```bash
+3. ```bash
-    git init
+    aws --version
     ```

-3. Create your first Terraform file:

-    * Open VS Code.

-    * Create a new file named [`main.tf`](http://main.tf).

-    * Add a basic provider configuration:
+4. Configure AWS CLI

+    * Set up your AWS credentials by running:

         ```plaintext
-        provider "aws" {
-          region = "us-west-2"
-        }
+        aws configure
         ```

+5. Provide the following details:

+    * **Access Key ID:** Your AWS access key.

+    * **Secret Access Key:** Your AWS secret key.

+    * **Region:** The default region for your resources (e.g., `us-west-2`).

+    * **Output Format:** Default is `json`.

 ---

-## Verifying the Setup

-1. Open a Command Prompt or VS Code Terminal.

-2. Navigate to your working directory.

-3. Run `terraform init` to initialize Terraform in the directory.

-4. If successful, you’re ready to start building with Terraform!

----

 ## Conclusion

-Setting up Terraform, Git, and VS Code on Windows is straightforward and sets the foundation for managing your cloud infrastructure efficiently.
+Setting up Terraform, Git, and VS Code ,AWS CLI on Windows is straightforward and sets the foundation for managing your cloud infrastructure efficiently.
 With these tools in place, you’re ready to start exploring Terraform’s capabilities.
 Happy coding!